The French E-Invoicing project – opportunities and challenges

 Conclusion

 All in all, this E-invoicing reform provides a more secured way to issue invoices for companies subject to the obligation, however it is still a work-in-progress as many questions still remain unanswered.
-In our opinion it is important for the French tax authorities, the European Union and businesses to continue working together to develop an E-Invoicing system that combines simplicity and efficiency and promotes VAT compliance.
+In our opinion it is important for the French tax authorities, the European Union, the private dematerialization partner platforms and businesses to continue working together to develop an E-Invoicing system that combines simplicity and efficiency and promotes VAT compliance.
 Other technical innovations such as the help of AI and the use of blockchain technology may one day be taken into account to improve or complete the current project and meet the objectives set.

 Skip Ribbon Commands